El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, Maha Rushi.

 I knew I liked this guy.

-But I do, I do have a question.
+But I do have a question.

-I would think that the anti-war or the anti-American war movement, so deathly worried about encroachments by the U.S. military around the world would be up to speed on this.
+I would think that the anti-war or the anti-American war movement, so deathly worried about encroachments by the U.S. military around the world, would be up to speed on this.

-And I'm serious, I'm surprised there hasn't been one shriek.
+I'm surprised there hasn't been one shriek.

 There hasn't been one.

-I I haven't heard one recognizable voice from the American left or the media raise any hell about this.
+I haven't heard one recognizable voice from the American left or the media raise any hell about this.

-You know, you people in the anti-war movement, you can go out there and talk about how we're turning the tide, and we're actually changing American public opinion on this.
+It appears to me, folks, you know, people in the anti-war movement, you can go out there and talk about how we're turning the tide and we're actually changing American public opinion on this.

-And you can see it in the polls, and you can see it in your protests.
+And you can see it in the polls and you can see it in your protests.

 You had far more people protesting than the pro-America crowd on Sunday.